This article was updated on 2019-07-24. Ed.

 Developing the Safety Requirement Specification

-The Safety Requirement Specification sounds pretty heavy, but actually, it is just a big name for a way to organise the information you need to have to analyse and design the safety systems for your machinery.
+The Safety Requirement Specification sounds pretty heavy, but actually, it is just a big name for a way to organize the information you need to have to analyze and design the safety systems for your machinery.
 Note that I am assuming that you are doing this in the “right” order, meaning that you are planning the design beforehand, rather than trying to back-fill the documentation after completing the design.
-In either case, the process is the same, but getting the information you need can be much harder after the fact, than before the doing the design work.
+In either case, the process is the same, but getting the information you need can be much harder after the fact, than before doing the design work.
 Doing some aspects in a review mode is impossible, especially if a third party to whom you have no access did the design work .

 If you missed the first instalment in this series, you can read it here.

 What goes into the Safety Requirement Specifications?

 Safety functions include any function of the machine that has a direct protective effect for the worker using the machinery.
 However, using this definition, it is possible to ignore some important functions.
 Complementary protective measures, like emergency stop, can be missed because they are usually “after the fact”, i.e., the injury occurs, and then the E-stop is pressed, so you cannot say that it has a “direct protective effect”.
 If we look at the definitions in , we find:

 function of the machine whose failure can result in an immediate increase of the risk(s)ISO 13849-1:2015